matthewdardet/example-blog-jekyll/posts/01-Intro.md

 ![](../figures/PV_states_historical.png)

-**Prediction: using past election returns.** Noting from the first figure the general competitiveness of elections, we might infer that the best way to predict this year's election in each state is looking at the two *most recent* electoral cycles.
+**Prediction 1: using past election returns.** Noting from the first figure the general competitiveness of elections, we might infer that the best way to predict this year's election in each state is looking at the two *most recent* electoral cycles.
 This is the simple but central engine of the [Helmut Norpath electoral cycle model](https://www.pollyvote.com/pollyvote-election-forecasting/naive-forecast/).

 I will predict 2024 election state-by-state election outcomes, for each state `i` using a simplified version of this model by taking a weighted average of the past two election popular vote returns: